 Andrea is also a passionate educator who focuses on engaging all students in class and believes that science is strongest when a diverse set of minds work together to solve problems.

-Dr. Andrea Balbas is an Assistant Professor in the Geological Sciences Department.
+Dr. Andrea Balbas is an Assistant Professor in the Earth Science Department (formerly Geological Sciences).

 See also: Andrea Balbas profile